The Sapiens Approach to Behaviour Change

 Daily Pulse Check:

-• 20 second Check-in on energy and focus levels
+- 5 second Whats App based check-in on energy and focus levels

 Peter and his coach selected these 5 interventions as they hypothesized these had the highest impact on his goals - reduced evening activation and increased day-time energy levels: